lemlac/mulem/docs/reference.md

 `#b` is the same as `#["b"]`.
 Member names of a dictionary get converted to string literals.
 If it's not a valid variable name (alphanumeric), them it needs to be in a true string literal like `#["invalid name"]`.

-Like with arrays, you can't access dictionaries directly unless it's guarenteed to succeed.
+Like with arrays, you can't access dictionaries directly unless it's guaranteed to succeed.
 If not, you should mark it in a block with `@unsafe`.

 ```
 @unsafe do                   -- Allow raw dictionary access.